StephenHwang/MEMO/README.md

 ## Usage
 ### Index Creation
 To create a MEMO conservation index, specify a list of genomes `-g` and an output location `-o` and prefix `-p`.
 To create the MEMO membership index, include the `-m` flag.
-Each line in the `genome_list.txt` is the path to each genome in the pangenome; the first genome in the list of genomes is the pangenome pivot.
+Each line in the `genome_list.txt` is the path to each genome in the pangenome; the first genome listed is the pangenome pivot.
 ```sh
 ./memo index \
   -g genome_list.txt \